-Architecture, Connected Cities, courthouse, Funding, landscape architecture, Long Beach, public space, Public-Private Partnerships
+Architecture, Connected Cities, courthouse, Funding, Landscape architecture, Long Beach, public space, Public-Private Partnerships

 Image courtesy of Long Beach Judicial Partners.